-Wi-Fi R-Mesh SDK and Verification
+Wi-Fi R-Mesh Function Verification

 This section demonstrates how to establish an R-Mesh network and achieve data communication between nodes.
 This example will help you become familiar with the basic usage of R-Mesh.